Velko/8-bit-CPU/BrainDump.md

   have a simple feature to advance to next address.
 Could be useful when loading initial memory contents.

-What about creating an input device that scans 4x4 array of buttons (physically it might look more like 8x2 when built on breadboard)?
+What about creating an input device that scans 4x4 array of buttons.
+Use ready-made 4x4 keypad matrix.
+May need to re-label it for hex digit input.

 Clock + 4-bit counter, 2-to-4 decoder, 4 ANDs, Quad-OR can detect key-press.
 2x 4-bit registers, to latch in the value.
 Evaluate if it is possible to move